Writers-Instagram/GitHub-for-technical-writers-WORKSHOP/README.md

 ## [Optional] Project management through Project and Issues

-Define a [project](projects) and start working with [issues](issues) to assure transparency of your project for the community.
+Define a Project and start working with Issues to assure transparency of your project for the community.
 Define your own [issue template](https://github.com/YaaS/chewie/blob/master/ISSUE_TEMPLATE.md) to make issue reporting much easier and assure you're getting all important data immediately from the user